-Done Document Applies to Filing Period Declaration of Candidacy All Candidates - incumbents and challengers Jul 15 - Aug 9 (E-113 to E-88) Nomination Documents for City Candidates All Candidates - incumbents and challengers Jul 15 - Aug 9 (E-113 to E-88) Ballot designation worksheet All Candidates - incumbents and challengers File with Declaration of Candidacy Statement of Economic Interests (Form 700) All candidates running for offices specified in Gov. Code § 87200 File with Declaration of Candidacy or by Aug 9 Candidate's Statement of Qualifications Optional for all candidates for school and special districts Must be filed & paid for with Dec. of Candidacy (must also file a Candidate Statement Agreement) Plus - Candidates for county offices in run-offs and nominees for State Legislature who have accepted the Prop.
-34 campaign expenditure limits or March 5 election nominees, by 5pm on Aug 9 Internet Waiver All Candidates - incumbents and challengers File with Declaration of Candidacy Code of Fair Campaign Practices Optional for all candidates File with Declaration of Candidacy Form 501 - Candidate Intention Statement All candidates - Incumbents and challengers.
+✓ Document Applies to Filing Period Declaration of Candidacy All Candidates - incumbents and challengers Jul 14 - Aug 8 (E-113 to E-88) Ballot designation worksheet All Candidates - incumbents and challengers File with Declaration of Candidacy Statement of Economic Interests (Form 700) All candidates running for offices specified in Gov. Code § 87200 File with Declaration of Candidacy or by Aug 8 Candidate's Statement of Qualifications Optional for all candidates for special districts Must be filed & paid for with Declaration of Candidacy (must also file a Candidate Statement Agreement) Internet Waiver All Candidates - incumbents and challengers File with Declaration of Candidacy Code of Fair Campaign Practices Optional for all candidates File with Declaration of Candidacy Form 501 - Candidate Intention Statement All candidates - Incumbents and challengers.
 File before making expenditures on behalf of your candidacy or with Declaration of Candidacy.
-Form 470 - Candidate Campaign Statement All candidates appearing on the ballot who do not have an open committee File with Dec. of Candidacy, or must be file by Sept.
-26.
+Form 470 - Candidate Campaign Statement All candidates appearing on the ballot who do not have an open campaign committee File with Declaration of Candidacy, or must be filed by Sept.
+25.